MicrosoftDocs/quantum-docs/articles/contributing-style-guide.md

 # Q# style guide #
 ## General conventions ##

-The conventions suggested in this guide are intended to help make it easier to read and understand programs, and libraries written in Q# programming language.
+The conventions in this guide make it easier to read and understand programs and libraries written in the Q# programming language.

 ## Guidance

 We recommend:

-- Never disregard convention, unless you intentionally want to provide  code that is more readable and understandable for users.
+- Stick to convention unless you intentionally want to provide code that is more readable and understandable for users.

 ## Naming conventions ##

-In offering the Quantum Development Kit, we strive for function and operation names that help quantum developers write programs.
-We want programs to be easy to read and to minimize surprises.
-An important part of facilitating developers is that we establish the *vocabulary* that programmers use to express quantum concepts when we choose names for functions, operations, and types.
+Our goal is to aid developers who use the Quantum Development Kit.
+We strive to create function and operation names that help quantum developers write easy-to-read programs with minimal surprises.
+We have established *vocabulary* that expresses quantum concepts, such as our names for functions, operations, and types.
+All of this faciliates developers.
 Our choices either help or hinder developers in their efforts to communicate clearly.
-We have a responsibility to ensure that the names we introduce offer clarity rather than obscurity.
+Let's offer clarity rather than obscurity.
 In this section, we detail how we meet this obligation.
-We'll offer explicit guidance that helps us do the best by the Q# development community.
+We'll offer explicit guidance that helps the Q# development community.

 ### Operations and functions ###

 Our name choices should first establish whether a symbol represents a function or an operation.
-The distinction between functions and operations indicates how a block of code behaves.
+The difference between functions and operations indicates how a block of code behaves.
-To communicate the distinction between functions and operations to users, we rely on that Q# models quantum operations through the use of side effects.
+We rely on Q# models quantum operations to communicate the difference between functions and operations to users, through the use of side effects.
 That is, an operation *does* something.

 In contrast, functions describe the mathematical relationships between data.
 The expression `Sin(PI() / 2.0)` *is* `1.0`, and implies nothing about the state of a program or its qubits.

 In summary, operations do things, while functions are things.
-Based on this distinction, we name operations as verbs and functions as nouns.
+Based on this difference, we name operations as verbs and functions as nouns.

 > [!NOTE]
 > When a user-defined type is declared, a new function that constructs instances of that type is implicitly defined at the same time.
 > From that perspective, user-defined types should be nouns so that both the type itself and the constructor function have consistent names.

-Where reasonable, ensure that operation names begin with verbs that clearly indicate the effect taken by the operation.
+Ensure that operation names begin with verbs that clearly indicate the effect taken by the operation.
 For example:

 - `MeasureInteger`